 DFC Commitment to Quality of Information

 The agency attempts to ensure that disseminated information covered by these guidelines meets the information quality criteria as defined in the OMB guidelines and in these guidelines.
-DFC has always treated information quality as integral in its development of information, including its creation, collection, maintenance, and dissemination.
+DFC has always treated information quality as integral to its development of information, including its creation, collection, maintenance, and dissemination.

 The agency is committed to disseminating information that meets its standards for objectivity, integrity, and utility.
 Before the agency disseminates any information to the public, all aspects are thoroughly reviewed by expert staff and appropriate levels of management.
 The agency's current internal review and approval policies and procedures ensure, to the best of the agency's ability, that the agency's disseminated information and data are accurate and timely, appropriate for external consumption, and useful to the public.